 About this School

-The Graduate School of Biomedical Sciences is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).
+The Graduate School of Biomedical Sciences is accredited by the New England Comissions of Higher Education (NECHE).
 The Graduate School of Biomedical Sciences is one of three schools that comprise the UMass Medical School, part of the not-for-profit University of Massachusetts.

-Accreditation by CIHE NEASC isn't partial but applies to the institution as a whole.
+Accreditation by NECHE isn't partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Inquiries regarding the accreditation status by CIHE NEASC should be directed to the administrative staff of the institution.
+Inquiries regarding the accreditation status by NECHE should be directed to the administrative staff of the institution.
 Individuals may also contact:

 3 Burlington Woods Drive